scalastic/wizard/README.md

 [![GitHub stars](https://img.shields.io/github/stars/scalastic/wild?style=social)](https://img.shields.io/github/stars/scalastic/wild?style=social)
 [![GitHub forks](https://img.shields.io/github/forks/scalastic/wild?style=social)](https://img.shields.io/github/forks/scalastic/wild?style=social)

-# Wide Integration with Lightweight Delivery
+# Wizard - The Magical Integration Framework

-`Wild` is a framework that allows you to run the same integration scripts locally and on the server.
-It is designed to be used by developers and CI/CD platforms.
+Welcome to Wizard, a versatile and magical framework that empowers you to effortlessly execute uniform integration scripts both locally and on your server.
+It caters to the needs of both developers and CI/CD platforms, weaving a touch of magic into your workflow.

-`Wild` stands for **Wide Integration with Lightweight Delivery**.
-Due to its ***Wild*** nature, it fills the gap between the developer and the CI/CD platform by allowing to run the exact same integration and deployment scripts locally and on the server.
+The acronym `WIZARD` represents its essence: **Wide Integration Zone And Runner Deployment**.
+Thanks to its unconventional and almost mystical nature, `Wizard` bridges the gap between developers and CI/CD platforms, enabling the seamless execution of identical integration and deployment scripts, whether on your local machine or the server.

-Developers can test the operation of the CI/CD chain on their local station and no longer have to wait and wonder what will happen once their code is pushed on the integration servers.
+With `Wizard`, developers gain the magical ability to thoroughly test their CI/CD pipeline's functionality directly on their local workstations, eliminating the need to speculate about the outcomes once their code is pushed to the integration servers.

-`Wild` fills the missing link of the DevOps approach and its *shift-left* principal herein.
+Embrace the enchantment of Wizard to fill the void in the DevOps approach and embody the "shift-left" principle with a sprinkle of magic.

 ----